codesandbox/codesandbox-client/packages/homepage/content/articles/templates.md

 ![](/images/templates/2.png)

-You can also click on the color you see you on the right to change the color you assign to your template.
-This is to help distinguish it on your Dashboard and on the create new sandbox modal.
+You can also click on the color in the sidebar to change the color you assign to your template.
+This is to help distinguish it in your Dashboard and in the Create New Sandbox modal.

 ![](/images/templates/3.png)